4 Benefits of Cloud Computing for Small & Midsize Businesses

 As your company expands, the demands on your tech capabilities and IT infrastructure can quickly outgrow your current setup.
 Being prepared for this change is necessary to avoid a decline in overall efficiency.
 To stay competitive, productive, and secure, you need tools and services that are adaptive enough to meet the challenges of a growing company.
 Your best bet may be to head for the cloud – and you won’t be alone.
 By 2020, a corporate "no-cloud" policy will be as rare as a "no-internet" policy is today, according to Gartner.
 Jeffrey Mann, research vice president at Gartner, predicts that "cloud will increasingly be the default option for software deployment.”

 Cloud computing has materially changed the way that companies of all sizes do business.
 IDG Enterprise reports that 72% of organizations have at least one application in the cloud or a portion of their computing infrastructure in the cloud.
-SMBs everywhere are catching on, but if you’re still one of those that’s on the fence, here are a handful of reasons why the cloud is worth your consideration.
+SMBs everywhere are catching on and understand the benefits of cloud computing, but if you’re still one of those that’s on the fence, here are a handful of reasons why the cloud is worth your consideration.

 Work Anywhere and Everywhere